ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

 6. In **Type**, select **Kickstart** or **CloudInit** for Linux based systems, and **Sysprep** for Windows based system.

-7. In the **Script** area, either paste the script from another source or type the script directly into the {{ site.data.product.title }} interface.
+7. In the **Script** area, either paste the script from another source or type the script directly into the {{ site.data.product.title_short }} interface.

 8. Click **Add**.